sydturn/skill-tree-app/README.md

-# Skill Tree App
+# Rune Tree App

-This is a simple skill tree simulator using React hooks and Typescript
+This is a simple rune tree simulator using React hooks and Typescript

 ## How to run